James H. Carroll

+Biography

 Carroll was primarily engaged in the real estate and insurance businesses, also having worked as a teacher and a banker.
 In 1938, he was a candidate for the United States House of Representatives from Wisconsin's 10th congressional district.
 He lost to incumbent Bernard J. Gehrmann.
 Carroll was a Republican.

 Carroll died at the age of 74, due to a heart ailment.